TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 ## Version 26.02.05.45 (5 February, 2026)
 ### Changes
 * Tags fns, mslipUSD and eslipUSD are added to execution report for B-book orders.
-* DealID is added to order execution report.
+* External order ID (FIX tag 11) is added to order execution report.

 ## Version 26.01.30.29 (30 January, 2026)